 Ramadan is also a time for spiritual reflection, prayer, doing good deeds and spending time with family and friends.

-People will make a special effort to connect with their communities and reach out to people who need help.
+Normally, people will make a special effort to connect with their communities and reach out to people who need help.

 It is common to have a meal (known as the suhoor) just before dawn and another (known as the iftar) directly after sunset.

-At the end of the fast - when the sun has gone down - families and friends will get together for iftar to break their fast.
+At the end of the fast - when the sun has gone down - usually, families and friends will get together for iftar to break their fast.

 Ramadan falls during this month because this is when the holy book that's followed by Muslims, called the Qur'an, was first revealed to the Prophet Muhammad.